30-Day Family Itinerary for New Zealand

-Get your wildlife fix in Kaikoura today, whether it’s through family-friendly tours like seal swimming/watching (more info on Viator and Tripadvisor), on a whale watching boat tour (on Viator, Tripadvisor, Klook or KKday), or looking out for seals on the free Kaikoura Peninsula Walkway.
+Get your wildlife fix in Kaikoura today, whether it’s through family-friendly tours like Seal Kayak Kaikoura (more info on Viator and Klook), on a whale watching boat tour (on Viator and Klook), or looking out for seals on the free Kaikoura Peninsula Walkway.
 Need we say more?

 Family Activities in Kaikoura

-- Swim with cute fur seals in their natural environment (more info on Viator and Tripadvisor)
+- Kayak with cute fur seals in their natural environment (more info on Viator and Klook)

-- Go on a whale watching cruise (on Viator, Tripadvisor, Klook or KKday)
+- Go on a whale watching cruise (on Viator or Klook)

-- Or a whale watching flight (on Viator, Tripadvisor or Klook)
+- Or a whale watching flight (on Viator or Klook)

 - Look out for seals on the Kaikoura Peninsula Walkway.

 For more information on each activity, see our 7 Things to Do in Kaikoura with Kids!

 Today, you hit the road to the alpine resort town of Hanmer Springs.
 On your way into the town, stop by the historic Wairau River bridge to treat the family to a family-friendly jet boat or white water rafting experience (more info on Viator or Klook).

 If that’s not your family’s thing, head straight to the Hanmer Springs Thermal Pools to indulge in one of the largest hot pool complexes in the country complete with a water park.

 Then check-in at one of the family holiday parks or chalets of the town.